-Students who are more than one semester away from the clinical area will be required to revalidate skills prior to re-entering the clinical sequence.
+For FNP program: Students who are more than one semester away from the clinical area will be required to revalidate skills prior to re-entering the clinical sequence.
 A student who is unsuccessful in either a didactic or clinical course that are taught together in the same semester must repeat both courses.
+For the Nurse Anesthesia program.
+Once a student begins the clinical sequence, they must complete that sequence in two academic years.
+Students in the nurse anesthesia track must achieve a B- or better course grade in all coursework to progress.